simeonreusch/Ampel-alerts/README.md

 <br><br>

-This add-on enables the processing of so-called `alerts` by *AMPEL*.
+This add-on enables the processing of `alerts` by AMPEL.
 The central class of this repository, `ampel.alert.AlertProcessor`, is capable of `loading`, `filtering`, `ingesting` these alerts.